$172.44 Million in Sales Expected for StarTek, Inc. (NYSE:SRT) This Quarter

-Equities research analysts expect StarTek, Inc. (NYSE:SRT) to report $172.44 million in sales for the current quarter, Zacks reports.
-Two analysts have provided estimates for StarTek’s earnings.
-The lowest sales estimate is $169.87 million and the highest is $175.00 million.
-StarTek posted sales of $171.59 million during the same quarter last year, which suggests a positive year-over-year growth rate of 0.5%.
-The business is scheduled to issue its next earnings results after the market closes on Monday, March 15th.
+Brokerages expect StarTek, Inc. (NYSE:SRT) to announce sales of $172.44 million for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for StarTek’s earnings, with the lowest sales estimate coming in at $169.87 million and the highest estimate coming in at $175.00 million.
+StarTek reported sales of $171.59 million in the same quarter last year, which indicates a positive year-over-year growth rate of 0.5%.
+The company is expected to issue its next quarterly earnings results after the market closes on Monday, March 15th.

 According to Zacks, analysts expect that StarTek will report full-year sales of $638.76 million for the current financial year, with estimates ranging from $635.62 million to $641.90 million.
-For the next year, analysts expect that the company will report sales of $673.40 million, with estimates ranging from $671.79 million to $675.00 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow StarTek.
+For the next financial year, analysts anticipate that the company will post sales of $673.40 million, with estimates ranging from $671.79 million to $675.00 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that that provide coverage for StarTek.

-Separately, TheStreet upgraded shares of StarTek from a “d+” rating to a “c” rating in a research note on Wednesday, February 3rd.
+Separately, TheStreet raised StarTek from a “d+” rating to a “c” rating in a research note on Wednesday, February 3rd.

-Several institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. boosted its stake in shares of StarTek by 6.7% during the 4th quarter.
-BlackRock Inc. now owns 1,218,198 shares of the business services provider’s stock worth $9,161,000 after buying an additional 76,185 shares during the last quarter.
-Renaissance Technologies LLC raised its holdings in shares of StarTek by 7.9% in the 4th quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. grew its holdings in StarTek by 6.7% during the fourth quarter.
+BlackRock Inc. now owns 1,218,198 shares of the business services provider’s stock valued at $9,161,000 after purchasing an additional 76,185 shares during the period.
+Renaissance Technologies LLC grew its holdings in StarTek by 7.9% during the fourth quarter.
 Renaissance Technologies LLC now owns 837,000 shares of the business services provider’s stock valued at $6,294,000 after purchasing an additional 61,600 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of StarTek by 1.5% in the 4th quarter.
+Dimensional Fund Advisors LP grew its holdings in StarTek by 1.5% during the fourth quarter.
 Dimensional Fund Advisors LP now owns 800,307 shares of the business services provider’s stock valued at $6,018,000 after purchasing an additional 11,726 shares during the period.
-Charles Schwab Investment Management Inc. raised its holdings in shares of StarTek by 7.5% in the 4th quarter.
+Charles Schwab Investment Management Inc. grew its holdings in StarTek by 7.5% during the fourth quarter.
 Charles Schwab Investment Management Inc. now owns 43,671 shares of the business services provider’s stock valued at $329,000 after purchasing an additional 3,052 shares during the period.
-Finally, Globeflex Capital L P bought a new stake in shares of StarTek in the 4th quarter valued at about $320,000.
-Institutional investors own 15.18% of the company’s stock.
+Finally, Globeflex Capital L P bought a new position in StarTek during the fourth quarter valued at $320,000.
+15.18% of the stock is owned by institutional investors and hedge funds.

 StarTek Company Profile